VPAC/superlinux/supercomputingwithlinux.md

 Vim may initially seem a little cryptic with its commands, and "dual-clutch" system, switching between the different modes, but it really is very powerful.
 Because the commands are often abstract, learning by doing with vim is far more effective than memorisation alone.
 It is thoroughly recommended that one goes through the vimtutor a couple of times at least.
 The following is just a reference to some of the key commands.

-Relative movement
+**Relative movement**

-Relative movement can be prefixed with a count, to tell vi to repeat the motion.
+Relative movement can be prefixed with a count, to tell vim to repeat the motion.

 h j k l
 Move the cursor to the left, down, up, right, respectively.
 These also take a count: '8l' moves the cursor 8 letters to the right.